liamoconnor87/local_directory/testing.md

 >15.
 Repeat this for the Update Business page.

 >16.
-Cofirm that np errors show.
+Cofirm that no errors show.
 ![image](README_files/images/htmledbus.png)
-***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.
-Business Cards show a small business category heading at top followed by a larger heading for the business name.
-I prefered this visually.***
+***Note: Warnings show for section lacking header and considerations for h1 elements to be top level.***

 2. **Using the websites URL address to check the CSS code**